tstatler/doctools/guides/node/limitations/README.md

 port.
 There cannot be more than one TCP/HTTP server started in one application.

-To access the port number provided to the application, use the `process.env.PORT` variable in your JavaScript code.
+If you are using an [external script](#!/guide/node_config-section-scripts) to start your application, you access the port number provided to the application by using the `process.env.PORT` variable in your JavaScript code.